-Martignani carried out in collaboration with ADAMA a trial to determine the reduction in soil deposition (drift) of active ingredient achievable through the use of different sprayers.
-The trial was conducted on pink lady variety apples in the 2024 season in the province of Ravenna at the farm La Colombarina, owned by Zauli Mirko, in Reda di Faenza (Ravenna).
+Martignani carried out in collaboration with ADAMA a trial to determine the reduction in soil deposition (drift) of active ingredient achievable by using different sprayers.
+The trial was conducted on “pink lady” variety apples in the 2024 season in the province of Ravenna (Italy) at the farm La Colombarina, owned by Zauli Mirko, in Reda di Faenza (Ravenna).

-A pneumatic sprayer with electrostatic charge model Whirlwind M612 Turbo 2 from Martignani was compared with a conventional axial fan sprayer equipped with anti-drift nozzles and an Albuz ATR 80 air convection turret sprayer with cone nozzles.
+A pneumatic sprayer with electrostatic charge model Whirlwind M612 Turbo 2 from Martignani was compared with a conventional axial fan sprayer equipped with anti-drift nozzles and a tower air convection sprayer with Albuz ATR 80 cone nozzles.

-Measurements were taken to determine the deposition of a fungicide product supplied by ADAMA both in the subshoot of treated rows and at increasing distances from the treated row.
+Measurements were taken to determine the deposition of a fungicide product supplied by ADAMA both under the canopy of the orchard of treated rows and at increasing distances from the treated row.

-The measurement of under-crop deposition was carried out by analyzing samples of sward and showed that the Martignani M612 sprayer had mounted at an average percentage reduction of more than 80 percent (85.8 percent) compared to the conventional sprayer and almost 60 percent (57.9 percent) compared to the turret air convection sprayer.
-The latter also reduced deposition compared to the conventional sprayer, however, reaching only 66%.
+The measurement of under-canopy deposition was carried out by analyzing samples of sward and showed that the Martignani M612 electrostatic sprayer achieved an average percentage drift reduction of more than 80 percent (85.8 percent) compared to the conventional sprayer and almost 60 percent (57.9 percent) compared to the tower air convection sprayer.
+The latter also reduced under-canopy deposition compared to the conventional sprayer, however, reaching only 66%.

-Interestingly, following the first application made at the end of flowering, the Martignani sprayer achieved mounted a reduction in under-canopy deposition of 77 percent compared to the conventional and 57 percent compared to the turret air convection sprayer.
-Finally, at fully developed canopy, the sprayer pneumatic-electrostatic Martignani sprayer achieved deposit reduction levels in excess of 90%.
+Interestingly, following the first application made at the end of flowering, the Martignani electrostatic sprayer achieved a drift reduction in under-canopy of 77 percent compared to the conventional and 57 percent compared to the air tower air convection sprayer.
+Finally, with the canopy fully developed, the Martignani pneumatic-electrostatic sprayer achieved drift reduction levels of over 90%.

-A last, but no less interesting note concerns the reduction observed with the adoption of the Martignani sprayer at 10 and 20 meters from the treated row, which reached 100% in both measurements, i.e., total absence of drift.
+Last but no least, the drift reduction observed with the adoption of the Martignani electrostatic sprayer at 10 and 20 meters from the treated row, which reached 100% in both measurements, i.e., total absence of drift.

 *The trial was carried out in collaboration with ADAMA, a leading provider of phytopharmaceuticals.
 We would like to thank Matteo Cernuschi, global product manager at ADAMA.

 For further information, please write us an email stating as the subject line.
-“MARTIGNANI AND SUSTAINABLE AGRICULTURE” addressing it to marketing@martignani.com
+“MARTIGNANI AND SUSTAINABLE AGRICULTURE” e-mailing it to: marketing@martignani.com

 Video